NotePlan/plugins/jgclark.EventHelpers/README.md

 - processedTag: if this is set, then this tag will get added on the end of the line with the time block, to show that it has been processed.
 Otherwise, next time this command is run, it will create another event.
 This can be used with or without addEventID.
 - removeTimeBlocksWhenProcessed: in `time blocks...` whether to remove time block after making an event from it
 - todaysEventsHeading: in `/insert today's events as list` the heading to put before the list of today's events.
 Optional.
 - addMatchingEvents: for `/add matching events` is a set of pairs of strings.
 The first string is what is matched for in an event's title.
-If it does match the second string is prepended to it, and added at the cursor.
-Can be empty: `{  }`.
+If it does match the second string is used as the template for how to insert the event details at the cursor.
+This uses the same `TITLE`, `START` and `END` template items below ...

 ### Using Event Lists from a Template
 If you use Templates, this command can be called when a Template is inserted (including in the `/day start` command which applies your `Daily Note Template` file).
 To do this insert `{{listTodaysEvents()}}` wherever you wish it to appear in the Template.
 By default it gives a simple markdown list of event title and start time.
 To **customise the list display**, you can add a `'template:"..."'` parameter to the `{{listTodaysEvents()}}` template command that sets how to present the list.
 For example: